canonical/lxd/doc/userns-idmap.md

 LXD supports using different idmaps per container, to further isolate containers from each other.
-This is controlled with two per-container configuration keys, `security.idmap.isolated` and `security.idmap.size`.
+This is controlled with two per-container configuration keys, {config:option}`instance-security:security.idmap.isolated` and {config:option}`instance-security:security.idmap.size`.

 Containers with `security.idmap.isolated` will have a unique ID range computed for them among the other containers with `security.idmap.isolated` set (if none